silentorb/game-design/marloth/combat.md

 * In one sense inversely but in another sense still along the same lines of the previous item: one possibility is to have enemies that are not much of a threat by themselves, but become a threat when composed together
   * In a way this looks like an exponential curve, except it can still be logarithmic in that the danger baseline is less than 1 and then two enemies could compose together to form a danger of 1.5.
   * In other words, if serious danger requires composition, composition becomes the primary channel for danger, and may make it easier to gate and control how the element integration translates to threats
+* DOOM is a great example of good threat quantity scaling
+  * Crowds of monsters block each other's line of attack where only the front line of monsters have a clean shot of the player
+  * Infighting greatly helps the player survive while surrounded and the chance of infighting scales with monster quantity
+    * As long as a crowd is comprised of different base monster types, which gives map designers an extra knob to control when infighting can happen

+  * Conversely, arch-vile and pain elemental quantities do not scale logarithmically, making crowds of them a choice for map makers when they want to significantly ramp up the difficulty

 ### Notes